jsres/.github/README.md

-+ This should be visible on the homepage!
++ This shouldn't be visible on the homepage!